-Dr. Mabuse - Watch Order: Release Order
+Dr. Mabuse Movies: Release Order

 The Dr. Mabuse series spans nearly seven decades of German cinema, beginning with Fritz Lang's groundbreaking silent epic and evolving through multiple incarnations of the criminal mastermind.
-The character serves as a symbol of psychological manipulation and societal chaos, adapting to different eras while maintaining his core identity as the ultimate supervillain.
+The character represents a symbol of psychological manipulation and societal chaos, adapting to different eras while maintaining his core identity as the ultimate supervillain.

 This watch order includes Lang's three films (1922-1960), the popular 1960s sequel series that featured recurring characters like Inspector Kras, and later spiritual successors from 1972 and 1990.
 The franchise intentionally employs loose continuity with symbolic retcons, as Mabuse often dies and returns through possession or rebirth, making him more of a recurring threat than a consistent character.